-[x] Temporary Assistance for Needy Families program: The TLA operates the Tribal TANF program and collaborates with TANF staff regarding families and children and referrals are made depending on the members need.
-The TLA has a MOU with AZDES; allows tribal members wishing to be DES licensed Providers.

-[x] Head Start and Early Head Start programs: The TLA collaborates with the tribal headstart program for potential children who may be in need of headstart and vice versa.
+- [x] Temporary Assistance for Needy Families program: The TLA operates the Tribal TANF program and collaborates with TANF staff regarding families and children and referrals are made depending on the members need.
+The TLA has a MOU with AZDES; allows tribal members wishing to be DES licensed Providers. - [x] Head Start and Early Head Start programs: The TLA collaborates with the tribal headstart program for potential children who may be in need of headstart and vice versa.
 Families are called regarding recruitment for headstart.
 Currently, headstart staff is in our Early Learning core group team to aid in the construction, curriculum and planning of our soon to begin construction of our own tribally operated center.

-Assistance Program and referrals are made as needed for families in need of LIHEAP services. [] Supplemental Nutrition Assistance Programs (SNAP): [] Women, Infants, and Children (WIC) Program: [x] Child and Adult Care Food Program (CACFP): The TLA works with CCR&R on services; giving Providers information on the CACFP.
-Further, the CACFP works with the TLA in conducting home-monitoring/inspections on tribal lands. [] Medicaid and Children's Health Insurance Program (CHIP): [] Programs carried out under Individuals with Disabilities Education Act (IDEA) Part B, Section 619, and Part C:

-7.4.3 Information on Child Development Research and Best Practices

-Describe how the Tribal Lead Agency makes information available to families, providers, and the general public on research and best practices concerning children's development, including physical health and development, particularly healthy eating and physical activity.
+[x] Low Income Home Energy Assistance Program (LIHEAP): The TLA operates the Home Energy Assistance Program and referrals are made as needed for families in need of LIHEAP services.

+[ ] Supplemental Nutrition Assistance Programs (S SNAP): [ ] Women, Infants, and Children (WIC) Program:

+[x] Child and Adult Care Food Program (CACFP): The TLA works with CCR&R on services; giving Providers information on the CACFP.
+Further, the CACFP works with the TLA in conducting home-monitoring/inspections on tribal lands. [ ] Medicaid and Children's Health Insurance Program (CHIP): [ ] Programs carried out under Individuals with Disabilities Education Act (IDEA) Part B, Section 619, and Part C: 7.4.3 Information on Child Development Research and Best Practices Describe how the Tribal Lead Agency makes information available to families, providers, and the general public on research and best practices concerning children's development, including physica health and development, particularly healthy eating and physical activity.
 Information about successful parent and family engagement should also be shared.

-7.4.3.1 Describe what information (content) is provided: Through a cultural lens the following is provided:

-Overall Child Development

-Brain Development

-Social Emotional Development

-Language Development

-Family and Home Environment

-Caregiver - Child Interactions

-Understanding Developmental Milestones

-- 7.4.3.2 Describe how the information is provided.
-Check only those that apply:

-- [x] Verbally

-- [x] Newsletter

-[x] Website $\Gamma \sim 1$ VVCDSICC

-- [x] Classes or training

-- [x] Brochure

-- [x] Other: Parent Empowerment Workshops

-- 7.4.3.3 Information to audiences, including parents, families, providers, and the general public.
+4.3.1 Describe what information (content) is provided: Through a cultural lens the following is provided: Overall Child Development Brain Development Social Emotional Development Language Development Family and Home Environment Caregiver - Child Interactions Understanding Developmental Milestones 7.
+4.3.2 Describe how the information is provided.
+Check only those that apply: [x] Verbally [x] Newsletter [x] Website [x] Classes or training [x] Brochure [x] Other: Parent Empowerment Workshops 7.
+4.3.3 Information to audiences, including parents, families, providers, and the general public.
 Certify and describe that the information is tailored to a variety of audiences, including parents, families providers, and the general public.
 TLA's Core Team conducts of a review at all levels of communication to ensure the highest level of accessibility.

-- 7.4.3.4 Identify any partners in providing this information.
-Check only those that apply:

-- [x] Other Tribal department
+7. 4.3.4 Identify any partners in providing this information.
+Check only those that apply: [x] Other Tribal department

-- [x] Indian Health Services
+[x] Indian Health Services

-- [x] State
+[x] State

-- [x] Head Start and Early Head Start programs
+[x] Head Start and Early Head Start programs

-- []SNAP
+[]SNAP

-- [] WIC program
+[ ] WIC program

-- [x] CACFP
+[x] CACFP

-- [] Other:
+[]Other:

-- 7.4.4 Information on Policies Regarding Social-Emotional and Behavioral Issues and Early Childhood Mental Health

-- 7.4.4.1 Providing information on early childhood mental health.
+- 7.4.4 Information on Policies Regarding Social-Emotional and Behavioral Issues and Early Childhood Mental Health - 7.4.4.1 Providing information on early childhood mental health.